aqandu/airu-v2-fw/README.md

 # Project Setup
 Several files and settings are excluded using the `.gitignore` file and will have to be added manually until we have `git secret` set up.
 Make a `cert` directory and add the MQTT broker certificate (PEM format) inside it.
 Open menuconfig and update the following:
+- go to `~/esp/esp-idf/components/mqtt/mqtt_client.c` and replace line 885 with this line:

+`xEventGroupWaitBits(client->status_bits, STOPPED_BIT, false, true, 1000 / portTICK_PERIOD_MS /* portMAX_DELAY */);`

+meaning just replace `portMAX_DELAY` with `1000 / portTICK_PERIOD_MS`.
+There's currently an error with the mqtt client that will hang here if you attempt to connect and there was a problem, then you try to destroy (stop) the client.
 - Serial Flash Config
     - Update the default serial port if nececessary (`/dev/cu.usbserial-1410` on OSX)
     - Flash Size (4 MB)